juanzhangcs/juanzhangcs.github.io/_pages/about.md

 <br />
 <br />

-<sup>If you think I could be helpful on your journey, please do not hesitate to reach out.</sup>
+<em>If you think I could be helpful on your journey, please do not hesitate to reach out.</em>
-<sup>None of us walks the path alone.
-I am deeply grateful to those who showed me unexpected kindness when I needed it most, and I hope to pass on even a small part of that kindness to others. </sup>
+None of us walks alone.
+I am deeply grateful to those who showed me unexpected kindness when I needed it most, and I hope to pass on even a small part of that kindness to others.
 <!--pursue research that pushes the frontiers of knowledge and embodies a profound sense of purpose to create meaningful, cross-disciplinary impact.-->

 <!--Through this journey, I aspire to contribute to building a more hopeful, inclusive, and better future.-->